Philadelphia Eagles Draft Recap

 1 (23): Danny Watkins — Guard — Baylor — 6033 / 310

-No, this isn’t a sexy pick at a skill position, and I’m sure the announcement didn’t evoke excited responses from many Eagles fans.
+No, this isn’t a sexy pick at a skill position, and I’m sure the announcement didn’t evoke excited responses from many Eagles fans (I was a Muhammad Wilkerson guy).
 However, in my opinion, the team came into this draft with two very pressing needs: protecting Michael Vick and pressuring the opposing quarterback (cornerback was third).
 Andy Reid and Howie Roseman addressed the former with Danny Watkins and got an immediate starter at, presumably, right guard.
 Reid dragged Howard Mudd out of retirement to coach the offensive line, and this draft has Mudd’s fingerprints all over it (more on that later).
 I just wish the draft had Jim Washburn’s fingerprints on it as well.

 Final report on Watkins: